Writing Software that Helps With Your Dissertation

 Evernote is a mobile app that works kind of like a cross between Scrivener and Google Drive.
 It lets you store things in the cloud, and gather collections of documents and ideas that you can move around and re-structure.
 Evernote was specifically designed for mobile devices, and stores all of your documents and notes in the cloud.
 It may not be the best writing software for sitting down and working on your dissertation for a long period of time – you wouldn't want to write an entire dissertation in Evernote - but it's great for jotting down quick ideas, doing outlining, or storing and keeping track of your dissertation research materials.

 Scapple, for Windows and Mac, is from the same developers as Scrivener.
 It's a tool for outlining jotting down ideas, and creating maps that show connections between ideas.
 Scapple is useful at the beginning stages of a project, like when you're working on your dissertation proposal and trying to get a sense of what the entire dissertation might look like.
 It's also good for outlining and testing out ideas when you get stuck on a section of your dissertation.
 It's a fun switch from typical writing software, as it lets you play around with your ideas in a free-form way.

 No matter which writing software you choose, you need to make sure that your dissertation formatting is accurate so that it will pass your institution's standards.
 Our dissertation formatting experts can help you format your dissertation in APA Style, Chicago/Turabian Style, MLA Style, Harvard Bluebook, or in any other style you need.
 Our Thesis Editors will help you deliver a well-written dissertation that will pass muster.
-You don't have to write your dissertation alone – drop us a line today. < Balancing Teaching and Writing: How to Manage Your Time as a Teaching Assistant and Dissertation Writer Finding an Outside Committee Member or Outside Reader for Your Dissertation Committee >
+You don't have to write your dissertation alone – drop us a line today. < Self-Care During COVID-19 EndNote: An Introduction >